 ONX declared the program to be such a success that they plan not only to continue it even after we return to traditional winery visits but even potentially expand their remote tasting program.

-Tips for hosting your own Zoom wine tasting
+Tips for hosting your own wine tasting Zoom party

 If you feel comfortable with both wines and your Zoom facilitation capabilities, I highly recommend trying to organize a wine tasting among friends.
 (There are both free and paid tiers of Zoom accounts.
-A free account will allow you to host all of your friends, but you are restricted to a 40 minute time limit.)
+A free account will allow you to host all of your friends, but you are restricted to a 40 minute time limit.
+You can also explore Zoom alternatives like Google Hangouts or Skype.)

-Once you’ve scheduled your Zoom meeting, either choose the same wines to drink and compare or pick a variety, like Sauvignon Blanc, and see what people bring to open online.
+Once you’ve scheduled your Zoom meeting, either choose the same wines to drink and compare or pick a variety, like Sauvignon Blanc or Cabernet Sauvignon or maybe a style like sparkling wine, and see what people bring to open online.

 Just when you feel you haven’t seen anyone or been out in society, a virtual tasting is the perfect way to spend time with a lover when you’re separated and to catch up with old friends, laugh and maybe learn a little something.
 Cheers!